cosmos/relayer/README.md

 ## Basic Usage

-To setup and start the IBC relayer between two IBC-enabled networks, the following steps are typically performed:
+To set up and start the IBC relayer between two IBC-enabled networks, the following steps are typically performed:

-1. Install the latest release via github as follows or by downloding built binaries on the [releases page](https://github.com/cosmos/relayer/releases).
+1. Install the latest release by using github as follows or by downloading built binaries on the [releases page](https://github.com/cosmos/relayer/releases).

   ```
   $ git clone git@github.com:cosmos/relayer.git